msupply-foundation/msupply_docs/content/docs/distribution/customer_returns.md

 - Quantity of packs and pack size
 - Return reasons

-Once all information has been captured or verified, you can confirm the Inbound Return as `VERIFIED` by tapping on the `Confirm Verified` button.
+Once all information has been captured or verified, you can confirm the Customer Return as `VERIFIED` by tapping on the `Confirm Verified` button.

 Once you have done this:

-- Inbound Return status is now `VERIFIED`
+- Customer Return status is now `VERIFIED`
 - You can no longer edit return lines
 - You can no longer delete the return

-## Viewing an Inbound Return
+## Viewing an Customer Return

 When viewing a specific return, you can view the batches on that return grouped by item or with each batch listed separately.
 To change the view mode, click the `Group by item` switch.